Heather-Haymond/6-Sagas/README.md

 - [ ] Write your SQL in the `routes/zoo.router.js` file.
 - [ ] Add a Saga in the `index.js` file for making your `GET` request.
 It should listen for the action type of `GET_ZOO_ANIMALS`.

+## Testing
+There are three different tests that you can run.
+`npm run test:client` will test your front end code and emit an HTML report.
+`npm run test:watch` will test your front end code and report in the terminal.
+`npm run test:server` will test your back end code and report in the terminal.

 ## Sample Output

 When the Saga and router are working as expected, the page should display the following: